Agent-Omit: Adaptive Context Omission for Efficient LLM Agents: Theoretical Analysis

 \begin{theorem}[Bounded Omission Error] The expected deviation in effectiveness and efficiency between the learned policy $\pi_{\theta}$ and the expected policy $\pi^*$ is upper-bounded by the KL-divergence $\mathrm{KL}(\pi^*, \pi_{\theta})$:

 where $\delta_r, \delta_c$ are irreducible approximation errors, $K'_r$, $K'_c$ are the scaled Lipschitz constant. \end{theorem}

-Theorem \ref{thm:bound_main} suggests that as the reinforcement learning objective in Eq. \ref{omit-aware_RL} minimizes the KL divergence, the agent's accuracy and token cost converges to the optimal omission frontier, limited only by the approximation errors.
+Theorem \ref{thm:bound_main} suggests that, as the reinforcement learning objective in the Eq. \ref{omit-aware_RL}, the KL divergence between the learned policy $\pi_\theta$ and the optimal omission policy $\pi^*$ could be gradually minimized.
+Therefore, the agent's accuracy and token cost converge to the optimal omission frontier, limited only by the approximation errors.
 Detailed proofs are provided in Appendix \ref{app:proofs}.